MarcCollado/OpenStreetMap/OpenStreetMap.md

 The project consists of three distinct parts:

 * Visualize and audit: carried out by the `audit.py` file, this section is intended to make sense of the data as a whole and assess its quality.
 This routine will programmatically check for data validity, accuracy and other measures seen throughout the course materials.
-This first part
 * Spot and fix: `audit.py` will ultimately reveal problems with the map and provide the necessary information to create a data cleaning plan to execute on.
 This section will detail the problems encountered and the `fixme.py` file will address them.